-Fairytale Town is a children’s dream come true.
-They can actually live out their favorite bedtime stories and nursery rhymes with life-sized, but kid-friendly areas.
-This is a great place for toddlers and preschoolers to come and explore the pint-sized play areas, like the Jack and Jill Hill or the block of swiss cheese.
-Older kids can enjoy The Children’s Theater and The Mother Goose Stage.
-Fairytale Town has been open for around 60 years, and now has 26 playsets, an animal farm, two performing arts stages, and a few gardens.
+Fairytale Town, open since 1959 in William Land Regional Park, is a child’s dream come true: They can actually live out their favorite bedtime stories and nursery rhymes in kid-friendly areas.
+This is a great place for toddlers and preschoolers to come and explore the pint-sized play areas, like the Jack and Jill Hill or the Toadstools.
+The attraction has more than 25 playsets, an animal farm, two performing arts stages which older kids can enjoy, and a few gardens.

-Funderland Amusement Park has been in operation since 1946.
-It is a great little amusement park for the kiddies.
-Ideally, for ages 2 to 12, kids can go on the nine rides, including a roller coaster, trains, tea cups, a carousel, or a log flume.
-There is a snack bar that sells everything from hot dogs to churros to coffee (to keep the adults on their toes).
-The park is also easily located in William Land Park next to Fairytale Town and the Sacramento Zoo.
+Funderland Amusement Park is a great spot for the kiddies—who can go on nine rides, including a roller coaster, trains, tea cups, a carousel, and a stagecoach—as long as they meet the minimum height requirement.
+The park, which has been in operation since 1946, is also easily located in William Land Regional Park next to Fairytale Town and the Sacramento Zoo.

 SeaQuest is located in Folsom, just 30 minutes east of downtown Sacramento.
-At SeaQuest families and kids of all ages can see exhibits about rainforests, deserts, and depths of the seas.
+At SeaQuest families and kids of all ages can enjoy exhibits like those on rainforests, deserts, and the ocean.
+Plus children love viewing a rotating crew of about 1,200 animals from around the world, such as green iguanas, pygmy goats, and Madagascar day geckos.
 Some of the best activities include touching stingrays, feeding birds and reptiles, and watching the sharks swim around.

 The capital is home to the picturesque Sacramento National Wildlife Refuge, which houses over 250 species of birds and is great for viewing wildlife with kids.
 What you'll see depends on the season.
 The best time of year to see ducks and geese is November and December; summer brings herons, egrets, and some migratory songbirds.
 It is recommended to use binoculars and stay quiet rather than approaching wildlife.